-Teams of volunteers, under the supervision of the Medical Director, the WMC veterinary intern, two student managers, and team leaders, are responsible for the intake, care, and release of all animals admitted to the clinic.
+Teams of volunteers are responsible for the intake, care, and release of all animals admitted to the clinic while under the supervision of the Medical Director, the Illinois zoological medicine residents, and two student managers.
 Volunteers in their second and third year of veterinary school with one or more years of experience in the WMC act as team leaders.

 University regulations require that the applicant be associated with the University of Illinois by being a student, faculty, or staff member.

 All volunteers must complete a full set of rabies vaccinations prior to beginning work in the WMC (series of 3 vaccinations).
 Volunteers must maintain rabies vaccination currency during their entire tenure at the WMC.
-Proof of vaccination must be on file in the clinic prior to being assigned to a team.
+Proof of vaccination must be provided to the clinic prior to being assigned to a team.
 A rabies vaccination titer is highly recommended following completion of the rabies vaccination series.

 We understand that some students may have financial constraints, so we will allow students to submit all other application materials first, receive conditional approval, and then begin their rabies series.
 Our deadlines provide applicants enough time to complete all requirements before the beginning of each semester.

 Letters of recommendation should focus on animal experience, leadership and management skill, and maturity.
-One or both of the letters should be from an individual familiar with your interest in and experience with animals.
+The letter should be from an individual familiar with your interest and experience with animals.

-Your resume should reflect previous animal-related experience and interest in veterinary medicine and/or wildlife.
+Your resume should reflect any previous animal-related experience and interest in veterinary medicine and/or wildlife.
+Note that previous experience is not required to be accepted.
 A brief personal statement (less than one page) should outline your motivation and goals for volunteering at the WMC.

 A personal automobile is preferred due to the immediacy associated with on-call duty.
 In the absence of a personal automobile, bus access is acceptable.
 Bicycles as a primary mode of transportation are not recommended due to winter weather conditions.